MarcusLedo/sees-2x2/README.md

 # SEES 2x2 👋

-Just a simple a view divinng the screen into 4 quadrants (Views).
+Just a simple a view dividing the screen into 4 quadrants (Views).
 Objective: Learn the basic syntax of react native and expo functionalities

 <div align="center">